inkuele/RoomToExpand/README.md

 ## Room To Expand Files

-This repository collects all the files from the Room to Expand workshop.
+This repository collects all the files from the Room to Expand workshop of the Inküle project: https://www.udk-berlin.de/universitaet/online-lehre-an-der-universitaet-der-kuenste-berlin/inkuele/body-as-interface/

 The files are mostly TouchDesigner patches that use the Kinect Azure camera to track human movement and generate visual and audio events.
 In one case, the audio generation is done with an external software, SuperCollider, which receives the data as OSC from TouchDesigner.

-The first commit was allowed to upload video and audio files because they are useful for making the patch work.
 There is no version control on the audio files, unless explicitly changed by a git user.

 ### TODO: